Mountfitchet Castle have put into place Covid-19 measures to make your visit safe as well as a whole lot of fun!

 Our new Wishing Tree

 Wishing trees have been known in various parts of the world for hundreds of years, and some even have festivals which revolve around them.
-Make your wishes come true with our new wishing tree.
+Make your wishes come true with our wishing tree.

-New Interactive Archery Display
+Interactive Archery Display

 Medieval archers were soldiers who were skilled in the use of bow and arrow.
 They were a very important part of both defence and attack.
-Try our new interactive archery display to see if you have what it takes to defend the Castle!
+Try our interactive archery display to see if you have what it takes to defend the Castle!

 One of the most popular torture devices in medieval times was the Torture Rack – a sophisticated but rather nasty device that did rather more than just add a few inches to a persons height 😬.
-Come along and give our new rack a try if you think you’re brave enough!
+Come along and give our rack a try if you think you’re brave enough!

 Well done to everyone who entered our HALLOWEEN Colouring Competition.